NSR9/Extensive-Vision-AI/Assignment3/README.md

-## The network
+## **Network Design**

-1. Our network has 7 convolution layers and 2 max pooling layers before merging them to the 2 fully connected layers.
+* Network:
+  * 7 conv layers
+  * 2 max pool layers
+  * 2 fully connected layers

+* Reason for 7 conv layers
+  * kernel size 3
+  * increased output channels in multiple of 2
+  * 7th conv layers will give 10 outputs so that concatenation with encoded random tensor will of same dimemsion
+  * Adjusted padding so that 7th conv layer be give 10 outputs

+* Concatination of the two inputs:
+  * The output of the 7th conv layer contains the 10 tensor values of the MNIST image input

 ![Network Architecture](https://user-images.githubusercontent.com/50147394/119181866-7bbdb380-ba72-11eb-9f8d-8f0e5718380a.jpg)

+## Loss Calcualtion